-Business leaders and CFOs in the North East must begin to shift their focus from the initial seismic impact of the coronavirus pandemic to planning strategically for the future.
+Business leaders and CFOs must begin to shift their focus from the initial seismic impact of the coronavirus pandemic to planning strategically for the future.

 At the same time, they are accessing the financial support being offered by the government in the form of the Job Retention Scheme, VAT deferral, Coronavirus Business Interruption Loan Scheme etc, thus enabling businesses to prepare to fund a period of softened performance.

 Swansbury said: “It is a very uneasy period, but any market creates opportunity and businesses must be in a position to react when positivity returns.

 “During the first three or four weeks of lockdown, the focus was on businesses finding a way through this period of under-performance and uncertainty, but they must now consider the question of medium-term strategy, along with the growth capital required, so they can take advantage once the green shoots of recovery start to appear.”

 He acknowledged that one of the major challenges is the ability for businesses to accurately forecast the coming three to six months.

 “Our advice is prudence,” he added.
 “Be cautious with financial forecasting rather than assuming normal business will resume in the short term, thus enabling you secure the amount of funding you need to trade through the pandemic.
 RG is well-placed to help businesses prepare the financial forecasts needed to secure loans available via the Coronavirus Business Interruption Loan Scheme (CIBILS) and as a result of our strategic collaboration with RTC North we are able to reduce the cost of us providing this advice to our clients.

 “For example, the preparation of a Financial Forecast by RG, to aid with an application for a CBIL, which may cost £3,000, would attract a 40 percent subsidy from the Scaleup North East programme, reducing the cost to our client by £1,200.”